Several MCPSS teachers receive Extra Yard for Teachers grants

-Murphy High School history and electives teacher Krystle Smith received a $1,000 grant from the LendingTree Bowl and Phillips Preparatory School science teacher Darlene Castelin received a $550 grant from the University of South Alabama College of Education and Professional Studies and the South Alabama Athletics Department.
+Murphy High School history and electives teacher Krystle Smith received a $1,000 grant from the LendingTree Bowl.
+Phillips Preparatory School science teacher Darlene Castelin and Barton Academy for Advanced World Studies math teacher David Dai received grants of $550 and $250, respectively, from the University of South Alabama College of Education and Professional Studies and the South Alabama Athletics Department.

 Smith said she plans to use the funding for technology, supplies and research opportunities for her classroom.
-Castelin will use the funding for a STEM garden, an outdoor space for hands-on STEM and IB Design projects to be designed and constructed and maintained by her students.
+Dai's project is to create a "Look Like Me" library at Barton Academy, while Castelin will use the funding for a STEM garden, an outdoor space for hands-on STEM and IB Design projects to be designed and constructed and maintained by her students.

 “We’ve already got our floor plan of how we’d like to make the outdoor classroom in addition to what’s already out there, because it’s just a pavilion right now,” Castelin said.
 “We’re going to add an additional part to the garden where we can do a fenced-in area and have some walkways, have some garden boxes to attach to the actual classroom, a mulch pile, compost pile, things like that.”

 “It’s very exciting,” added Smith, who was teaching a lesson about the Clotilda when she was surprised with the award.
 “I teach world history and we’re actually studying the Atlantic slave trade.
 I like to try to bring as much personal history and local history as possible for the kids.
 They recognize Africatown, they recognize the bridge.
 They can make personal connections to that rather than just the bigger picture of world history.”